evoila/devoilapers-backend/ReadMe.md

 4. Download dependencies.
 GoLand should offer you to sync dependencies.
 If not you can try to execute `go get ./...` in `<ProjectRoot>`
 5. Run your Go build config.
 The webserver should start.
 You should be able to navigate to http://127.0.0.1:8080/swagger/index.html

+### Navigate to swagger
+If the webserver has been started the swagger page is available at http://127.0.0.1:8080/swagger/index.html.

 ## Conventions
 Follow the common Go conventions.